beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

     "bap_uri": "https://example-bap-url.com"
   }
   ```
   The BAP calls the BG and the BG may multicast this API to multiple BPPs based on the context.domain.
 The BPPs synchronously respond with ACKs.
-The BPPs then asynchronously call the on_search API of the BG which is sent back to the BAP.
+The BPPs then asynchronously call the on_search API to send the catalogs to the BAP.

-- If the address of the BPP is specified in the context of the API call
+- If the address of the BPP is specified in the context of the API call.

   The details of the BPP is specified in the context.bpp_id and context.bpp_uri fields.

   ```